-Color coding Significance Applicable auditor's report Page reference auditor's report Yellow marking This text section is derived from Continental AG corporate publications (consolidated financial statements, management report incl. the combined non-financial statement or remuneration report), which was assured by an Report on the Audit of the Consolidated Financial Statements and the Consolidated Management Report independent auditor.
-Auditor's Report on the Remuneration Report - 134 Green marking This text section has been assured in a separate audit for the integrated sustainability report.
+Color coding Significance Applicable auditor's report Page reference auditor's report (consolidated financial statements, management report incl. the combined Report on the Audit of the Consolidated Financial Statements and the Consolidated Management Report independent auditor.
+Auditor's Report on the Remuneration Report - - 134 Green marking This text section has been assured in a separate audit for the integrated sustainability report.
 Independent Practitioner's Report on a Limited Assurance Engagement on selected Sustainability Information in the Integrated Sustainability Report of Continental AG - 134 No color-coding This text has not been subject to an external audit.